rhnfzl/business-process-dashboard-using-lstm/README.md

-# Developing a Dashboard for EmulatingLSTM Models over Business Processes andits Qualitative Evaluation
+# Dashboard for EmulatingLSTM Models over Business Processes and its Qualitative Evaluation

+The project is developed as the part of Master Thesis Project at [Eindhoven University of Technology](https://www.tue.nl/en/), under the guidance of [Dr. Dirk Fahland](https://www.tue.nl/en/research/researchers/dirk-fahland/).

+The base code of this project is taken from [GenerativeLSTM v1.1.0](https://github.com/AdaptiveBProcess/GenerativeLSTM/releases/tag/v1.1.0).

+[Streamlit](https://docs.streamlit.io/) has been used to create the dashboard.

 ## Getting Started